scottkurz/sample.batch.bonuspayout-1/docs/Using-WDT.md

-## WARNING: NOT WORKING YET FOR this sample

-These instructions are common with other WebSphere samples on WASdev.
-They are not yet complete for this particular sample, however.
-Though they provide some value in sketching out how one might ultimately bring this sample into WDT, this does not contain a complete sequence of working steps, so be forewarned !

 ## Eclipse / WDT

 The WebSphere Development Tools (WDT) for Eclipse can be used to control the server (start/stop/dump/etc.), it also supports incremental publishing with minimal restarts, working with a debugger to step through your applications, etc.